Mary Beth Edelson: Early life and education

-Mary Beth Edelson was born Mary Elizabeth Johnson in East Chicago, Indiana, in 1933.
-She was the eldest of three children born to Mary Lou and A. M. Johnson, a dentist.
+Mary Beth Edelson was born Mary Elizabeth Johnson in East Chicago, Indiana, on February 8, 1933, the eldest of three children born to Mary Lou and A. M. Johnson, a dentist.
 Her siblings are Jayne and Allan.
 Encouraged by her parents, she became interested in art and activism in her early teens.
 Upon learning that a German family had escaped from a labor camp (German: Arbeitslager), Edelson organized a group, called a "peace cell", which supports people who have experienced trauma.
 She was 13 years old.

 She started taking classes at the Art Institute of Chicago during the weekends when she was around 13 years of age.
 She developed an interest in creating large works of art when she created stage flats for Washington High School's theater.

 From 1951 to 1955, Edelson studied at DePauw University in Greencastle, Indiana, where she majored in art and minored in philosophy and speech.
-Her works were exhibited in 1955 at a solo senior-year exhibition, where one of her paintings was deemed unseemly for "ministers and small children."
+Her works were exhibited in 1955 at a solo senior-year exhibition, where one of her paintings was deemed unseemly for "ministers and small children".
 Angry faculty members demanded the works to be pulled from the show, which resulted in protest at the university.
 She studied during the summers at the School of the Art Institute of Chicago (1953–1954).
 She received her Master of Fine Arts degree in 1958 from the New York University.

-Relationships and children

 Edelson resided in New York during the mid-1950s.
 She married a lawyer, Jerome M. Strauss, on June 5, 1959 and then lived as Mary Beth Strauss in Indianapolis.
 By 1961, she was president of the 1444 Gallery.
 They had a daughter, Lynn.
 In 1972, a custody battle over Lynn ensued and her ex-husband was granted primary custody.
 Her experience is told in Phyllis Chesler's book, Mothers on Trial: The Battle for Children and Custody.

 She married Alfred H. Edelson, the CEO of Rytex Stationery, in 1965 and became Mary Beth Edelson.
 He purchased Talbot Gallery as a wedding present for her.
 He was the president of the Democratic council of Indiana and on the board of the Fletcher National Bank.
-Al Edelson and MaryBeth have one child in 1966 named Nick.
+Al Edelson and Mary Beth have one child in 1966 named Nick.

-In 1968, she left Indianapolis for Washington, D.C. with her husband, Alfred H. Edelson.
+In 1968, she left Indianapolis for Washington, D.C., with her husband, Alfred H. Edelson.
 They later divorced.
-By 1972, Edelson was living with artist Robert Stackhouse in her Washington, D.C. house.
+By 1972, Edelson was living with artist Robert Stackhouse in her Washington, D.C., house.
 The couple moved to New York in 1976.
 They lived in Soho in a loft with a living area and two studios, one for each artist.
 Edelson and Stackhouse were together for 27 years.

+In April 2024, three years after Mary Beth's death, her son Nick Edelson was reported to have ordered the disposal of art and ephemera outside of her studio in SoHo without notifying her estate's gallery.
+Part of the material was salvaged by passersby wishing to preserve some of the material.